Nova Scotia Regional Energy and Resource Table

 Initial successes

-• Net Zero Atlantic, in partnership with Nova Scotia’s Department of Natural Resources and Renewables, has been awarded funding through NRCan’s Office of Energy Research and Development to advance a CCUS Roadmap for Atlantic Canada.
-The roadmap will focus on Nova Scotia, New Brunswick, and PEI, with leadership from Nova Scotia.
-In fall 2024, partners and stakeholders will meet for a round table discussion to help inform the roadmap’s development and scope focus areas for action.
+- Net Zero Atlantic has been awarded funding through NRCan’s Office of Energy Research and Development to advance a CCUS Roadmap for Atlantic Canada.
+The roadmap will focus on Nova Scotia, New Brunswick, and Prince Edward Island, with leadership from Nova Scotia.
+In fall 2024, partners, stakeholders, and representatives from Atlantic provinces will meet for a round table discussion to help inform the roadmap’s development and scope focus areas for action.

 Clean electricity